KIMO’s members share a vision of healthy seas, clean beaches and thriving coastal communities.

 We look to implement practical solutions to marine environmental problems.
 And we seek funding to run demonstrative projects which allow our members to highlight these solutions to governments and policymakers.

-Our PitchIN project, developed together with Scottish NGO Fidra, has been instrumental in raising awareness about the contribution of artificial sports pitches to microplastic pollution – and in highlighting abatement measures and alternatives.
+Our PitchIN project, developed together with Scottish NGO Fidra, has also been instrumental in raising awareness about the contribution of artificial sports pitches to microplastic pollution – and in highlighting abatement measures and alternatives.

 Creating opportunities to exchange knowledge and experience internationally